dcunited001/dcunited001.github.io/_posts/2015-11-21-neural-networks-and-spider-brains.md

 our systems of knowledge propagation would crumble.
 And my own blind spots are glaring.
 It's often pretty embarrassing what I don't know.

-> For years, I thought white eggs were white because they went through
+> "For years, I thought white eggs were white because they went
-> a bleaching process ...
-LMAO ok that's embarrassing.
+> through a bleaching process ...
+LMAO ok that's embarrassing." - Me,
+> in 2015, after several years of living in a society where it was
+> apparently illegal to tell me to tie my shoes.

 If I went to college, I would have these answers.
 The system of information processing and structure of knowledge in my mind would